erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 Below is a slightly modified adaptation of the `Espere.in Step By Step Guide <https://espere.in/Enhance-Your-Django-App:-Step-by-Step-Guide-to-Implementing-Autocomplete-Search-with-jQuery/>`__ by Abdulla Fajal.
 I needed to make a few changes to the code to get things to work.
-I also expanded the example to show how I created the Django model and imported cities data.
+I also expanded the example to show how I imported cities data to the Django model.
 In this post, I'll show how you can use AJAX and `jQuery Autocomplete <https://jqueryui.com/autocomplete/>`__ with a Django model to create a form with city auto-completion.